atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/finding-the-data-that-builds-metrics.md

 ---
 section: Build
 title: Finding the Data That Builds Metrics
-meta_title: Finding the Data That Builds Metrics
+meta_title: Use SQL to Find Data to Builds Metrics
 number: 100
 authors:
 - _people/matt.md